Gilberto Freyre

-Life and Work
+Life and work

 Freyre had an internationalist academic career, having studied at Baylor University, Texas from the age of eighteen and then at Columbia University, where he got his master's degree under the tutelage of William Shepperd.
 At Columbia, Freyre was a student of the anthropologist Franz Boas.
 After coming back to Recife in 1923, Freyre spearheaded a handful of writers in a Brazilian regionalist movement.
 After working extensively as a journalist, he was made head of cabinet of the Governor of the State of Pernambuco, Estácio Coimbra.
 With the 1930 revolution and the rise of Getúlio Vargas, both Coimbra and Freyre went into exile.
-Freyre went first to Portugal and then to the US, where he worked as Visiting Professor at Stanford.
+Freyre went first to Portugal and then to the US, where he worked as visiting professor at Stanford.
 By 1932, Freyre had returned to Brazil.
 In 1933, Freyre's best-known work, The Masters and the Slaves was published and was well received.
 In 1946, Freyre was elected to the federal Congress.
 At various times, Freyre also served as director of the newspapers A Província and Diário de Pernambuco.

 In 1962, Freyre was awarded the Prêmio Machado de Assis by the Brazilian Academy of Letters, one of the most prestigious awards in the field of Brazilian literature.
 That same year, he was elected to the American Philosophical Society.
 Over the course of his long career, Freyre received numerous other awards, honorary degrees, and other honors both in Brazil and internationally.
-Examples include admission to L'ordre des Arts et Lettres (France), investiture as Grand Officier de La Légion d'Honneur (France), investiture as Knight Commander of the Order of the British Empire (Great Britain), the Gran-Cruz of the Ordem do Infante Dom Henrique (Portugal), and honorary doctorates at Columbia University and the Sorbonne.
+Examples include admission to L'ordre des Arts et Lettres (France), investiture as Grand Officier de La Légion d'Honneur (France), the Gran-Cruz of the Ordem do Infante Dom Henrique (Portugal), and honorary doctorates at Columbia University and the Sorbonne.